Developmental Education

 Arithmetic and introductory algebra.
 Solve problems related to operations and properties of real numbers; proportion; percent; evaluation of algebraic expressions; solution and graphs of linear equations and inequalities; solving systems of linear equations; exponent rules; operations on polynomials; factoring; fundamental operations with rational expressions; solutions and applications of quadratic equations.

-Prerequisites: DEVS F111 (may be taken concurrently); and a grade of C or better in MATH 054 or appropriate placement scores; prerequisite course and/or placement exams must be taken within one calendar year prior to commencement of the course.
+Prerequisites: A grade of C or better in MATH F054 or appropriate Math placement score; prerequisite course and/or placement exams must be taken within one calendar year prior to commencement of the course.

 Lecture + Lab + Other: 4 + 0 + 0